Cartoon Elephant Mascot, Mr.Bucks

 Cartoon mascots are super sticky.
 You’ve only got to see one a couple of times and they will stick in your brain.
 That’s the main reason why businesses, bloggers and non-profits alike use cartoon mascots in the first place.
 They make you look twice and they make you remember and associate the organization with the mascot.
 All of which equals “cha-ching”.

 Could you name fifty famous cartoon characters off the top of your head?
 I didn’t think I could … until I got started.
 I’d wager if you are over 30 years old, you would recognize and know every single one of these characters.
 For real, every single one.
 In writing this post I came to realize the sheer volume of cartoon characters that have permanently infiltrated my brain.
-Famous cartoon characters and mascots seem to have one thing in common: they are incredibly sticky.
+A famous cartoon character or mascot design seems to have one thing in common: they are incredibly sticky.
 Like it or not, they invade your head space, and never leave.

 If you are like me, some of these characters you grew up with as a kid, others you will have gotten to know and love as an adult.
 The one’s that made it on this list did so because of their enduring greatness to last beyond mere fad and pull up a permanent place both in popular culture and in our minds.
 In no particular order, let’s get this started!
 And naturally, all characters are copyright of their respective owners.
 Don’t steal them m’kay?